miguelperezenciso/SeqBreed/README.md

 pop.plot(trait=itrait)
 ```

-It is usually difficult to find real sequence data to generate a reasonably sized founder population.
+It is usually difficult to find real sequence data to obtain a reasonably sized founder population.
 An interesting feature of **SeqBreed** is the possibility of generating ‘dummy’ founder individuals
 by randomly combining recombinant founder haplotypes.
 The following function adds a randomly generated individual: